ArtezGDA/scrapingTool_movieMashup/README.md

 InstantTrailer is a tool that creates new trailers based on existing ones.
 It cuts scraped clips into small parts and merges them back together.

-(you can also use other footage than trailers but we decided to go with this type of video)

-To use this tool you need to already have your own database of videoclips.
+To use this tool we provide you with an existing database of videoclips, from where you can decide which ones you want to use.
-Different applications provide this possibility.
 We used 4K Video Downloader to do this.
-You can download 4K Video Downloader here: https://www.4kdownload.com/nl/
+You can download 4K Video Downloader yourself here: https://www.4kdownload.com/nl/